TheAlaskanPhysicist/RIT-Obsidian-Summer-2025/Phase 1 - Physics/MIT OCW – Statistical Mechanics/Lecture 1.md

 \end{align}$$
 This quantity is a constant that is proportional to the number of particles.
 Here, $k_B$ is also unknown as of now, but later determined to be the Boltzmann Constant.

+### Post-Lecture
+Is there an extensions of the carnot engine for any generalized, reverisble path in parameter space?
+If so, it might offer insight like Berry Phase does in Quantum Mechanics.

+work can be non-conservative, right?

+Reversible Process = Conservative Potential = All poings in config space have a single potential number